Overview of business continuity with Azure SQL Database

-This overview describes the capabilities that Azure SQL Database provides for business continuity and disaster recovery.
+This overview describes the capabilities that SQL Database and SQL Managed Instance provide for business continuity and disaster recovery.
 Learn about options, recommendations, and tutorials for recovering from disruptive events that could cause data loss or cause your database and application to become unavailable.
 Learn what to do when a user or application error affects data integrity, an Azure region has an outage, or your application requires maintenance.

 SQL Database features that you can use to provide business continuity

 From a database perspective, there are four major potential disruption scenarios:

 - Local hardware or software failures affecting the database node such as a disk-drive failure.

 - Data corruption or deletion typically caused by an application bug or human error.
 Such failures are application-specific and typically cannot be detected by the database service.

 - Datacenter outage, possibly caused by a natural disaster.
 This scenario requires some level of geo-redundancy with application failover to an alternate datacenter.

 - Upgrade or maintenance errors, unanticipated issues that occur during planned infrastructure maintenance or upgrades may require rapid rollback to a prior database state.

 To mitigate the local hardware and software failures, SQL Database includes a high availability architecture, which guarantees automatic recovery from these failures with up to 99.995% availability SLA.